 Polyurethane Polymers vs Silicone Compounds

 The number of potting compound formulations on the market is as varied as their potential applications.
-Epic Resins offers an extensive range of potting compounds to accommodate many applications.
+Epic Resins' formulators offer an extensive range of potting compounds to accommodate many applications.
 Such versatility in formulating effective encapsulants and potting compounds leads to a range of questions, and the most commonly asked are “What about silicone-based potting compounds?
 Are those a good alternative?”

 While silicone potting compounds have some advantages, polyurethanes tend to work better for many applications.
-The main advantage of silicone potting compounds is the material’s elevated thermal resistance (over 160°C) while offering a soft polymer.
+The main advantage of silicone potting compounds is their resistance to degradation at temperatures over 200 C, while offering a soft polymer.
 It should be noted, however, that polyurethane’s thermal range can easily handle the operating temperatures of many industrial electronics, and its lower cost makes it a better option for a wider range of applications.

-Epic Resins has decades of experience in specialty epoxy and polyurethane resins.
+Epic Resins has decades of experience in short-run and bulk supply for specialty epoxy and polyurethane resins.
 Our professional staff uses superior customer service to work with clients to solidify their manufacturing production process.
 Our expertise provides clients the ability to maximize proactive product development and supply consistency to achieve maximum value.

 Advantages of Replacing Silicone Potting with Polyurethanes